scheb/2fa/Resources/doc/events.md

 The bundle dispatches the following events during the authentication process:

+`scheb_two_factor.authentication.require` is dispatched when two-factor authentication is required from the user.
+This normally results in a redirect to the two-factor authentication form.

+`scheb_two_factor.authentication.form` is dispatched when the two-factor authentication form is shown.

 `scheb_two_factor.authentication.require` is dispatched when two-factor authentication is required from the user (the form is shown).